Pat McGrath: Career

 In the 1980s, McGrath moved to London and became involved with designers such as Alexander McQueen and John Galliano.
 In the early 1990s, McGrath worked alongside Edward Enninful at i-D magazine, although she continued to work as a receptionist to support herself financially.
 In 1999 she was hired by Giorgio Armani to collaborate on a new range of cosmetics.
 From 2004 McGrath was employed by Procter & Gamble, as Global Cosmetics Creative Design Director for several years with a salary rumoured to be over $1 million.

 In 2015 she launched Pat McGrath Labs, her own line of beauty products which by 2019 had become a $1 billion company and the biggest selling beauty line at Selfridges.
 In 2017, McGrath was hired by Enninful as Beauty Editor-at-Large for British Vogue.
 In 2018, six actors, including Saoirse Ronan, Naomie Harris and Sara Sampaio, wore Pat McGrath Labs make-up to the Fashion Awards.

 In March 2025, fashion brand Louis Vuitton announced it would begin selling beauty products, under the name La Beauté Louis Vuitton, in fall 2025 and tapped McGrath as creative director for the new venture.
 According to Forbes, McGrath's official title is Creative Director of Cosmetics.
 McGrath's collaboration with Louis Vuitton on the collection came after her longstanding relationship with the house's artistic director of women's collections, Nicolas Ghesquière, with whom McGrath has worked since his 2014 debut at the brand.
 The product line was developed over five years in a confidential process that included McGrath visiting and drawing inspiration from the historic home and atelier of Louis Vuitton in Asnières-sur-Seine, on the outskirts of Paris.
 The line officially launched on August 29, 2025.
 In October 2025, McGrath was the head make-up artist for the 2025 Victoria's Secret Fashion Show.
-McGrath designed the make-up for models walking in the show, including Quen Blackwell and Angel Reese, using products from her line, Pat McGrath Labs.
-In October 2025, McGrath was the head make-up artist for the 2025 Victoria's Secret Fashion Show.
 McGrath designed the make-up for models walking in the show, including Quenlin Blackwell and Women's National Basketball Association player Angel Reese, using products from her line, Pat McGrath Labs.
 In November 2025, McGrath was honored as one of the 2025 Glamour Award Women of the Year.

+In December 2025, Pat McGrath Labs put itself and its assets up for sale via an auction bid in an effort to reset its operations after losing a majority of its revenue caused by limited consumer demand and heightened competition.
+The auction bid was tossed in January 2026 after the company filed for Chapter 11 bankruptcy protection.
+The company exited bankruptcy after being sold to GDA Luma Capital Management in April 2026.